victronenergy/dynamic-ess/README.md

 Since candidate release 3.20~30 also per-timeslot restrictions got added.
 The latest importable flows support this.
 Note that the global restrictions have leading priority.
 So if that one is set to _No exporting from battery to grid_, the per-timeslot restriction cannot overrule that.

+The algorithm automatically fills out not to import from grid to battery when the prices are too high.
+Wich is defined as: `buy price > maximum sell price - battery cycle cost`.
+In those cases the `2` restriction will be activated.
+Resulting in no longer punishing the grid when the forecasts don't match the actual values.

 ## System efficiency

 The efficiency of the ESS system is considered (by default) to be 90%,